Pyprohly/reddit-api-doc-notes/docs/api-reference/direct_message.rst

 *scope: privatemessages*

-Delete messages from the recipient's view of their inbox.
+Delete a message.

 If the `id` parameter was not specified, is invalid, or the ID doesn't exist, the action is treated as a success.

 Returns an empty JSON object on success.